scality/cloudserver/docs/GETTING_STARTED.rst

       $ git clone https://github.com/scality/cloudserver.git

-2. Go to the cloudserver directory and use npm to install the js dependencies.
+2. Go to the cloudserver directory and use yarn to install the js dependencies.

    .. code-block:: shell

       $ cd cloudserver
-      $ npm install
+      $ yarn install

 Running CloudServer with a File Backend
 ---------------------------------------

 .. code-block:: shell

-   $ npm start
+   $ yarn start

 This starts a Zenko CloudServer on port 8000.
 Two additional ports, 9990 and 9991, are also open locally for internal transfer of metadata and